 Try it yourself.
 When your team ask you about something, try asking them the question: “What’s your thinking about that?”

 Then shut up and listen!
 Properly.
 You’ll be surprised what you might hear.

-To have a no cost, no obligation conversation over a coffee (or a wine/beer!) to pick Simon’s brains, or get more information on our in-house Coaching Leadership/ Coaching Culture training and development programs, please contact the team at Southern Cross Coaching & Development on:
+If you like to have a no cost, no obligation conversation over a coffee (or a wine/beer!) and to pick Simon’s brains, or get more information on our in-house Coaching Leadership/ Coaching Culture training and development programs, please contact the team at Southern Cross Coaching & Development on: